 Building a camp facility for children and adults with special needs.

 We are always in need of volunteers for events.
-Join Friends of MTK and help make a difference in the lives of Mississippi's children and adults with special needs.
+Join FRIENDS OF MTK and help make a difference in the lives of Mississippi " children and adults with special needs.

 Mr. Jimmy Buchanan, Assistant School Superintendent for Copiah County Schools, Hazlehurst, MS

 Dr. Linda Channell, Associate Professor at Jackson State University, retired, author, Crystal Springs, MS